Xilinx/VVAS/3.0/source/docs/Embedded/smart_model_select.rst

 Fig 1: Menu image of the application

-Below command line prompt will appear on console/command prompt when the application starts, which will accept the input options for creating the GStreamer pipeline of choice.
-As described below, user must enter four options in the sequence of input source, ML model to be used, output sink and a field to enable/disable performance mode.
-Example the sequence “1,2,3,0”, tells that the source is “filesrc”, ML model to be used is “resnet18”, sink is “kmssink” and 0 is to disable performance mode.
+When application is started, a command prompt will appear on the console.
+This prompt will accept the input options for creating the GStreamer pipeline of choice.
+As described below, user must enter four options in the sequence of input source, ML model to be used, output sink type and a field to enable/disable performance mode.
+For example, the sequence “1,2,3,0”, means that the source is “filesrc”, ML model to be used is “refinedet_VOC_tf”, sink is “kmssink” and 0 is to disable performance mode.

 .. code-block::